gflow/GFlow/README.md

 ## Running

 *Instructions apply to Mac Desktop Computers only.
-Advanced use for cluster computing follows a very similar proceedure sans submission script details.*
+Advanced use for cluster computing follows a very similar proceedure after dependencies are installed.
+Details of cluster scheduling/submission scripts are typically unique to given cyberinfrastructure.*

 **Easiest using Terminal**